We are launching a new version of F1F9’s keyboard shortcuts. You will find them available to download in an Excel workbook just below.

 You can change your settings in Excel so that the F1F9 productivity macros workbook opens when you open Excel.

 Firstly, save a copy of the F1F9 productivity macros workbook in a dedicated folder.
 For example, set up a folder on your desktop called “F1F9 Macros”.

 Next, take a copy to the clipboard of the folder’s file path.
 You will find that by clicking in the formula bar relating to the folder in File Explorer.

 In this instance, the file path is “C:\Users\Andrew\Desktop\F1F9 macros”.

 Now move back to Excel and open up Options using Alt F, T. Select the “Advanced” tab and find the menu tab called “At startup, open all files in:”.
 Paste the contents of the clipboard into the menu box.

 Tap “OK” and then come out of Excel all together.

 Next time you open Excel, the settings in Excel will prompt it to open up all files that you have stored in your chosen file path.
-This means that F1F9’s keyboard shortcuts will be available to you when you open up any spreadsheet that you wish to work on.
+This means that F1F9’s productivity macros will be available to you when you open up any spreadsheet that you wish to work on.

-And if you have saved the F1F9 keyboard shortcuts file in a hidden state then it won’t get in your way.
+And if you have saved the F1F9 productivity macros file in a hidden state then it won’t get in your way.